 If your piece of furniture is dark wood you can paint straight on it and then sand back to the natural wood.
 On lighter woods it is preferable to apply a dark stain first.
 On non wood surfaces it is necessary to paint the piece dark brown first.

 Candle wax then needs to be rubbed onto the piece where you want the dark color showing through.
 Two to three coats of acrylic paint, in white or a light color, can now be applied.
-Once dry the piece can be lightly sanded to lift the ac
+Once dry the piece can be lightly sanded to lift the acrylic paint off the waxed areas and then sealed with a water based varnish.

 The cabinet in the picture was undercoated with a light green and over coated in terracotta.
 The edges were lightly sanded to produce a distressed look.